vibnimit/Cloud-Web-App/README.md

 ## Testing the application
 1. Current running stack
     1. We have one web server running.
-You can send request to it at http://54.193.56.172:8080/webTier/recognizeObject
+You can send request to it at http://13.57.252.180:8080/webTier/recognizeObject
     2. An IAM role is created for TA, and details are shared over the mail.
+Also the access key and secret key can be found in a csv file inside the zip archive.
 2. Creating new stack
     1. Configure AWS credentials at the machine which you are using to create the stack (Shared over email or you can use your AWS own account).
-    2. Create new stack using infrastructure bootstrap utility is listed below
+    2. Create new stack using infrastructure bootstrap utility listed at the end of README

 ## Building the binaries
 - Install the dependencies